-You can customize the toolbar by right-clicking it (Win) or [Ctrl]-clicking it (Mac) and using the pop-up menu to hide or show items.
+• You can customize the toolbar by right-clicking (Win) or [Ctrl]-clicking (Mac) it and using the pop-up menu to hide or show items.

-Selecting Setup from the pop-up menu allows you to reorder sections on the toolbar, store presets, etc. See page 792.
+Selecting Setup from the pop-up menu allows you to reorder sections on the toolbar, store presets, etc. See page 788.